Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Introduction

 \section{Introduction}

-Understanding and predicting the behavior of learning dynamics in normal form games has been a fundamental question that has attracted the question of researchers from diverse disciplines such as economics, optimization theory, artificial intelligence a.o. ~\cite{Cesa,Shalev,young2004strategic,shoham2008multiagent}.
-Even in simple games, such as Rock-Paper-Scissors~\cite{Sato2,Soda14,Mertikopoulos} models of evolution and learning are not guaranteed to converge; and even beyond cycles, long-term behavior may lead to chaotic behavior, known to the dynamical systems community, e.g., from weather models~\cite{lorenz}.
-Not only does chaos manifest itself even in simple games with two players, but moreover, a string of recent results seems to suggest that such chaotic, unpredictable behavior may indeed be the norm across a variety of simple low dimensional game dynamics~\cite{Strien2011,PalaiopanosPP17,benaim2012perturbations,BaileyEC18,BaileyAAMAS19,cheung2019vortices,2020arXiv200513996K,pangallo2017taxonomy,sanders2018prevalence,galla2013complex,frey2013cyclic,chotibut2020family}.
-Worse yet, the emergence of chaotic behavior has been connected with increased social inefficiency showing that even in games where with a unique socially optimum equilibrium, i.e. games with Price of Anarchy~\cite{Roughgarden} equal to $1$, chaotic dynamics~\cite{chotibut2019route} may lead to highly inefficient outcomes.
-Such profoundly negative results lead us to the following natural questions:
+Dynamical systems and evolutionary game theory have been instrumental in modern research on multi-agent learning~\cite{bloembergen2015evolutionary, tuyls2005evolutionary, rodrigues2009dynamic, gatti2013efficient, Cesa, Shalev, shoham2008multiagent}.
+In particular, characterizing the convergence and limit sets of learning trajectories is vital for understanding the long-term behavior of multi-agent systems.
+However, even in simple games, such as Rock-Paper-Scissors~\cite{Sato2,Soda14}, models of evolution and learning are not guaranteed to converge; even beyond cycles, long-term behavior may lead to chaotic behavior, known to the dynamical systems community from, e.g., weather models~\cite{lorenz}.
+Not only does chaos manifest itself even in simple games with two players, but moreover, a string of recent results suggests that such chaotic, unpredictable behavior may indeed be the norm across a variety of simple low-dimensional game dynamics~\cite{Strien2011,PalaiopanosPP17,benaim2012perturbations,BaileyEC18,BaileyAAMAS19,2020arXiv200513996K,sanders2018prevalence,galla2013complex,frey2013cyclic,chotibut2020family}.
+Importantly, these results are persistent even for the well-known class of Follow-the-Regularized-leader (FoReL) dynamics~\cite{Mertikopoulos,cheung2019vortices}, despite the fact that FoReL dynamics include some of the most widely studied learning dynamics such as replicator dynamics~\cite{taylor,Hofbauer98}, which is the continuous-time analogue of the Multiplicative Weights Update meta-algorithm~\cite{Arora05themultiplicative}, well known for its optimal regret properties.
+Finally, the emergence of chaotic behavior has been connected with increased social inefficiency, which shows that chaotic dynamics can lead to highly inefficient outcomes~\cite{chotibut2019route, Roughgarden}.
+Such profoundly negative results raise the following questions: